jormaechea/open-api-mocker/README.md

 ### x-faker
-The _x-faker_ extension is valid for use on properties that have a primitive type (e.g. `string`/`integer`, etc.) and can be used within an API definition to use one or more methods from the excellent [faker](https://www.npmjs.com/package/faker) library for generating random data.
+The _x-faker_ extension is valid for use on properties that have a primitive type (e.g. `string`/`integer`, etc.) and can be used within an API definition to use one or more methods from the community mantained [Faker](https://fakerjs.dev/) library for generating random data.

 Given the following API definition:
 ```yaml